-Due to the historical presence of an UST approximately 100 feet from the project site, the proposed project would be required to remediate potential soil contamination described above in accordance with Article 22A of the Health Code.
+In compliance with the Maher Ordinance, the project sponsor has submitted a Maher Ordinance Application and phase I ESA to DPH.
+DPH reviewed the phase I ESA and determined that the project sponsor would be required to submit a phase II ESA work plan in accordance with the subsurface sampling methodology described in article 22A, section 22A.7.
+The proposed project would be required to submit the phase II ESA and remediate any potential soil and/or groundwater contamination in accordance with Article 22A of the Health Code.
 Therefore, the proposed project would not result in any significant impacts related to hazardous materials that were not identified in the Eastern Neighborhoods PEIR.

-Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 16 MINERAL AND ENERGY RESOURCES-Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? $\boxtimes$ b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? $\boxtimes$ c) Encourage activities which result in the use of large amounts of fuel, water, or energy, or use these in a wasteful manner? $\boxtimes$
+Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 16. .
+MINERAL AND ENERGY RESOURCES-Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? $\boxtimes$ b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? c) Encourage activities which result in the use of large amounts of fuel, water, or energy, or use these in a wasteful manner?